-They’re cute, they’re furry and they’re one of the most popular house pets in the Western world.
+They’re cute, furry, and one of the most popular house pets in the Western world.

 Have you ever wanted to overload yourself with an enormous amount of awesome facts about cats and kittens?

 If the answer is yes, you’re in luck because, from this point onward, cat facts are all we’re going to be talking about!